Peytonjohnhall/DataStructures/DataDictionaryforMisspelledWords/Appendix/javadoc/ReadMe.txt

-The javadoc subdirectory contains two subdirectories, as well as .html files that navigate to the javadoc website.
+The javadoc subdirectory contains two subdirectories, as well as .html files that represent locally saved Javadoc-generated documentation.